lightheigel/lightheigel.github.io/README.md

 ## Regions

 >staffed by residents of the areas in which they serve.
->Just one of our beliefs is that, to serve an area,
+>Our belief is that, to serve an area,
 >the staff must be as much of a part of the community
 >as the people that live there.